alexsmith716/universal-demo-fifteen-ts/README.md

 https://medium.com/@francesco.agnoletto/how-to-set-up-typescript-with-babel-and-webpack-6fba1b6e72d5

 https://2ality.com/2019/10/babel-loader-typescript.html
-ts-loader has one downside: We can'’'t pipe the output of another loader into it; it always reads the original file As a work-around, use babel-loader to compile TypeScript
+ts-loader has one downside:
+* you can't pipe the output of another loader into it; it always reads the original file as a work-around, use babel-loader to compile TypeScript

 https://github.com/TypeStrong/ts-loader/tree/master/examples/fork-ts-checker-webpack-plugin